 How Much Tea Does Kenya Produce?

-In 2019, Kenya held the title of the largest black tea exporter of the world by volume.
+In 2019, Kenya held the title of the largest black tea exporter in the world by volume.

 An all-year-round production cycle recorded 458.85million kgs of tea produced, 6% lower than 2018's figure of 492.99, owing to reduced rainfall.

 With minimal seasonal variations in quality.
-Kenyan tea liquors range between good, medium to very fine qualities a consistency which makes Kenyan tea dependable for tea packers worldwide.
+Kenyan tea liquors range between good, medium to very fine qualities a consistency that makes Kenyan tea dependable for tea packers worldwide.